NixOS/rfcs/rfcs/0166-nix-formatting.md

 ### Line length

-Lines have a soft length limit that doesn't count indentation.
+- There should be a configurable _soft_ line length limit, limiting the number of characters on one line without counting the leading indentation.
-There may also be a hard length limit that includes indentation.
+  The default should be 100 characters.
-String-like values such as strings, paths, comments, urls, etc. may go over the hard length limit.
+- There may also be a configurable _hard_ line length limit, which includes the leading indentation.
-These limits should be configurable, and the soft length limit should default to 100 characters.
+- String-like values such as strings, paths, comments, urls, etc. may go over the hard line length limit.

 ### Indentation

-- Two spaces are used for each indentation level.
+- Two spaces must be used for each indentation level.
   - This may be revisited should Nix get proper support for [using tabs for indentation](https://github.com/NixOS/nix/issues/7834) in the future.
-- Vertical alignment may not be persisted, neither at the start of the line nor within lines.
+- Vertical alignment must be ignored, both at the start of the line and within lines.
   - Examples:
     ```nix
     {